ApicaSystem/ticketmonster-apica/README.md

-# TicketMonster - a JBoss example
+# TicketMonster - a JBoss example.

 TicketMonster is an online ticketing demo application that gets you started with JBoss technologies, and helps you learn and evaluate them.